FC Prykarpattia Ivano-Frankivsk (1998): History

 The club entered the 2016–17 Ukrainian Second League gaining the professional status.
 The club also adopted a new logo with the year of 2016 inscribed on it.

-On 5 December 2016, the administration of the club applied to have its name to be changed to Teplovyk-Prykarpattia for the spring portion of the competition, while at the same time have its name changed again to Prykarpattia for the 2017–18 season.
-The club's administration also adopted a new logo with a year of 1981 inscribed on it when the original Spartak Ivano-Frankivsk changed to Prykarpattia.
+On 5 December 2016, the club's administration applied to change its name to Teplovyk-Prykarpattia for the spring portion of the competition, while simultaneously changing its name again to Prykarpattia for the 2017–18 season.
+The fact of renaming of Teplovyk into Prykarpattia was confirmed by the mayor of Ivano-Frankivsk, Ruslan Martsinkiv.
+The club's administration also adopted a new logo with the year 1981 inscribed on it when the original Spartak Ivano-Frankivsk changed to Prykarpattia.

-In 2018 Prykarpattia's reserve team, Teplovyk-DYuSSh-3, competing at the Ivano-Frankivsk Oblast competitions changed its name to Prykarpattia-Teplovyk.
+In 2018, Prykarpattia's reserve team, Teplovyk-DYuSSh-3, competing at the Ivano-Frankivsk Oblast competitions, changed its name to Prykarpattia-Teplovyk.

+Later, the club claimed that they were not just renamed but had been "revived" and distanced themself from Teplovyk.

 On 17 April 2022, during the 2021–22 Ukrainian First League season and amidst the 2022 Russian invasion of Ukraine, 14 Prykarpattia players and coaches joined the Armed Forces of Ukraine.
+Because of that, the club changed its name to Prykarpattia-ZSU, under which it competed in Ukrainian competitions.
+In 2023, the Ukraine State Bureau of Investigation was investigating the legitimacy of players joining the Armed Forces of Ukraine.

+On 11 July 2025, Prykarpattia Ivano-Frankivsk was renamed as Prykarpattia-Blaho Ivano-Frankivsk.
+The sponsoring company's name in the Latin script is "blago".
+At the same time, in Cyrillic, the club adopted its name as "Blaho".